vivekbahl2021/github-actions-workshop/labs/aspnet-webapi/build-lab.md

 ## Summary

-In this lab, you created a GitHub Actions workflow to build an ASP.NET Core Web Api using an Ubuntu runner.
-You used the `actions/setup-dotnet` action to install the necessary .NET Core SDK, then built and published the Api.
+In this lab, you created a GitHub Actions workflow to build an ASP.NET Core Web API using an Ubuntu runner.
+You used the `actions/setup-dotnet` action to install the necessary .NET Core SDK, then built and published the API.
 Additionally, you learned how the workflow is structured, how it is triggered, and how to monitor the workflow runs in GitHub Actions.